Tim Anderson Preview, Player Props: White Sox vs. Royals

 Tim Anderson At The Plate

-- Anderson has 17 doubles, two triples, a home run and 24 walks while batting .237.
+- Anderson is hitting .237 with 17 doubles, two triples, a home run and 24 walks.

-- Anderson has picked up a hit in 60.2% of his 108 games this year, with at least two hits in 27.8% of those games.
+- Anderson has reached base via a hit in 65 games this season (of 108 played), and had multiple hits in 30 of those games.

 - In 22 games this year (20.4%), Anderson has picked up an RBI, including two games with multiple runs batted in.

-- In 35 of 108 games this season, he has scored, and nine of those games included multiple runs.
+- He has scored in 35 of 108 games this season, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.